Maison Close: Production and development

 Jacques Ouaniche imagined the series in 2007, taking as a starting point a "trapped young girl forced to prostitute in a nineteenth century Parisian brothel".

-Production of the first season began on October, 2009 and ended on January, 2010 in Lisbon, Portugal.
+Production of the first season began in October 2009 and ended in January 2010 in Lisbon, Portugal.

 On December 7, 2010, Canal + renewed Maison Close for a second season to consist of 8 episodes.
-Production of the second season began on January, 2012 and ended on May, 2012 in Lisbon, Portugal.
+Production of the second season began in January 2012 and ended in May 2012 in Lisbon, Portugal.

 In May 2013, the series had been cancelled by Canal+ after the second season, following a decline in ratings.